Boilerplate for asyncio applications

 - Spawn all your work from a single, starting coroutine

 - When a shutdown signal is received, all currently-pending tasks will have CancelledError raised internally.
 It’s up to you whether you want to handle this in a try/except or not.

 - Try to have executor jobs be shortish, since shutdown will wait for them to finish.
 If you need a long-running thread or process tasks, use a dedicated thread/subprocess and set daemon=True instead.

 There’s not much else to know for general use. aiorun has a few special tools that you might need in unusual circumstances.
 These are discussed next.

 Smart shield for shutdown

 It’s unusual, but sometimes you’re going to want a coroutine to not get interrupted by cancellation during the shutdown sequence.
 You’ll look in the official docs and find asyncio.shield().

-Therefore, we have an alternative version of shield() that works better for us: shutdown_waits_for().
+Therefore, we have a version of shield() that works better for us: shutdown_waits_for().
 If you’ve got a coroutine that must not be cancelled during the shutdown sequence, just wrap it in shutdown_waits_for()!